-The Vendor will facilitate movement of participants into sustained permanent housing while providing connections to community and mainstream services in order to maximize participants' abilities to live more independently.
-The U.S. Department of Housing and Urban Development established the Continuum of Care concept to support communities in their efforts to address the problems of housing and homelessness in a coordinated, comprehensive and strategic manner.
+The Contractor facilitates relocating participants into sustained permanent housing while providing connections to community and mainstream services in order to maximize participants' ability to live more independently.

-The Department will monitor contracted services using the following methods and tools:
+The Department will monitor services using the following tools:

-- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - Reports that are available through the timely and accurate entry of data into the New Hampshire Homeless Management Information System.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.

-As referenced in Exhibit A, Revisions to Standard Contract Provisions, Section 1, Paragraph 1.2, of the attached contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+As referenced in Exhibit A, Revisions to Standard Contract Provisions, Section 1., Paragraph 1.2., of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is extending contract services for one (1) year of the one (1) year and eight (8) months available at this time.

-Should the Governor and Council not authorize this request, there will be fewer permanent housing options and supportive services available, leaving vulnerable individuals and families in unsafe or deadly situations without a safety net.
-Additionally, if data is not collected, as required by these contracts, the Department will be incompliant with federal regulations, which could result in a loss of federal funding for these and other types of homeless and permanent housing supportive services.
+Should the Governor and Council not authorize this request, there will be fewer permanent housing options and supportive services available, leaving vulnerable individuals and families in unsafe or potentially deadly situations without a safety net.

-Area served: Counties of Carroll, Coos, and Grafton.
+Area served: Carroll, Coos and Grafton Counties

-Source of Funds: CFDA #14.267, FAIN #NH0120T1T001900
+Source of Federal Funds: Assistance Listing Number #14.267, FAIN # NH0120L1T002001 dri A. Shibinette